-7. Get the light right
+27. Get the light right

-Lighting can make all the difference to a workable kitchen design – both in terms of where you place it and what you use.
+The right kitchen lighting ideas can make all the difference to a workable kitchen design – both in terms of where you place it and what you use.
 This is particularly true when planning a dining space in a room where many functions are likely to be carried out.

 In a country scheme, modern task lighting such as spots and LEDs in extractors should be teamed with more vintage style pendants over dining tables.
 Place them carefully to provide enough light, without impeding the diners’ vision or freedom of movement.

-10. Make it natural
+28. Make it natural